Best Of15 min read

 Cons:

-- No long-term discount — €5 is the price, full stop
+• No long-term discount — €5 is the price, period

 6. IPVanish — Best for Remote Teams Needing Raw Speed

-IPVanish doesn't get as much press as some of the bigger names, but its speed performance is consistently impressive — especially on WireGuard.
-If your team does a lot of video conferencing, large file transfers, or cloud-based work that's sensitive to latency, IPVanish is worth a serious look.
-In my own speed tests, it was consistently within the top 2 performers on nearby servers.
+IPVanish doesn't get as much attention as some of the bigger names, but its speed performance is consistently impressive — especially on WireGuard.
+If your team does a lot of video conferencing, large file transfers, or cloud-based work that's sensitive to latency, IPVanish deserves a serious look.
+In my own speed tests, it was consistently top 2 on nearby servers.

-One thing I genuinely appreciate: unlimited simultaneous connections on all plans, and annual pricing that's reasonable.
-The company is US-based, which privacy purists won't love given the Five Eyes intelligence-sharing arrangement, but they do maintain a no-logs policy.
-Worth noting there was a logging controversy back in 2018 — they've addressed it since, but it's the kind of thing you should know going in.
+One thing I genuinely appreciate: unlimited simultaneous connections on all plans, with annual pricing that stays reasonable.
+The company is US-based, which privacy purists won't love given Five Eyes intelligence-sharing, but they do maintain a no-logs policy.
+There was a logging controversy back in 2018 that they've addressed since, but it's worth knowing about upfront.

 Key Features: